pinkerton/components/README.md

 **Serverless Components** package infrastructure and logic into simple building blocks to help you build serverless applications faster than ever.

 They are capable of provisioning infrastructure across all providers & SaaS vendors.
-Components can also include application logic as well as automation to manage their lifecycle.
-They are purely plug-and-play.
-All you have to do is `deploy`.
+They can also include application logic as well as automation to manage their lifecycle.
+Components are purely plug-and-play.
+All you have to do is `$ deploy`...

-Components are a universal packaging system for the cloud era, enabling you to focus less on platforms, infrastructure and apis, and more on delivering results, with the lowest total cost and overhead.
+Components aim to be a universal packaging system for the cloud era, enabling you to focus less on platforms, infrastructure and apis, and more on delivering results, with the lowest total cost and overhead.

 ## Quick Start